-We’re reasonably fit, but reaching some of the best wineries in Queenstown by bike (like Chard Farms!) would be incredibly exhausting.
+We’re reasonably fit, but reaching some of the best wineries in Queenstown by bike (like Chard Farm) would be incredibly exhausting.

-That said if you’re up for the challenge we think you should go for it!
+That said, if you’re up for the challenge, go for it!
 Anything that gets people off the roads when they’re drinking is a plus for us, and there is an amazing walking and cycling trail between all of the Gibbston Valley vineyards.